goodship1/Dynamic-Heuristic-Optimization-in-High-Order--RK-schemes-with-RL-GA-/Numerical checker/README.md

 - **Reports residuals**: For each order condition, the checker reports the computed value, the theoretical target, and the numerical residual (error).
 - **One-click verification**: Output makes it immediately clear that all schemes strictly satisfy the third-order accuracy requirements (residuals typically < 1e-10).
 - **Checks huestrics** : Verifies that each huestric is  in the Butcher tableau, extra sanity check for reviewers.
+- **Stability polynomial**: Each of the huestrics has a stability polynomial that is checked through the stable checker to make sure the huestrics are able to produce the correct stability.

 ---